Have you ever experienced pain that won’t go away?

-- Behavioral therapy: They can use techniques such as cognitive-behavioral therapy (CBT) to help patients manage chronic pain’s emotional and psychological aspects, such as anxiety and depression.
+- Behavioral therapy: They can use cognitive-behavioral therapy (CBT) techniques to help patients manage chronic pain’s emotional and psychological aspects, such as anxiety and depression.

 - Other procedures: They may recommend additional functions such as radiofrequency ablation, spinal cord stimulation, or intrathecal drug delivery to manage pain that has not responded to other treatments.

 In summary, a pain management doctor, also known as a pain medicine specialist or a pain physician, specializes in diagnosing, treating, and managing chronic pain conditions.
 They use a multidisciplinary approach to develop a personalized treatment plan that addresses the underlying causes of pain and helps patients manage their symptoms effectively.
 Now you know what a pain management and rehabilitation doctor is.